traction-project/CoCreationStage/README.md

 ## Encoding API

-The code of the service needed to host all the pre-recorded content to be used and the guidelines to deploy it can be found [here](https://github.com/traction-project/encoding-api).
+The code of the service needed to host all the pre-recorded content and the guidelines to deploy it can be found [here](https://github.com/traction-project/encoding-api).
 But in this case docker image is provided, so the only thing you need is follow the next steps:

 -  This service use a Elastic Transcoder pipeline from AWS to transcode the multimedia files in several formats and reslutions and a S3 Bucket to store this transcoded files.
 To configure this services, we need to configure the AWS Credentials in [aws.json](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/aws.json) and  [.env](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/.env) following the next documentation: [link](https://github.com/traction-project/encoding-api#setup):